drteeth/attend-elixir-talk/slides.md

 class:
 # The Router

-* Maps commands to "Aggregates"
+* Maps Commands to Aggregates
 * Specifies an indentity field
 * Lazily spawns GenServers to handle commands